-So, what is preplanning and why should you do it?
-Preplanning a funeral can be done for yourself or can be done with a loved one, or both!
+So, what is preplanning for the beginner and why should you do it?
+Preplanning a funeral can be done for yourself or can be done with a loved one, or both.
 When preplanning, you are able to take the important step of documenting your wishes regarding your funeral so that your loved ones won’t have to make guesses at what you would have wanted.
-Estate planning can also be done in tandem with preplanning so that you can have peace of mind that you have done everything possible to make your passing as easy as possible on those you love.
+Estate planning can also be done in tandem with preplanning.
+This can give you peace of mind that you have done everything possible to make your passing as easy as possible on those you love.

 There are many advantages to preplanning a funeral.
 Here are just a few:

 - Makes things easier on your loved ones, by decreasing emotional and financial stress.
-Allowing your loved ones to grieve, rather than stress out about planning your funeral and guessing at what you would have wanted is something you know your loved ones will appreciate.
+Preplanning allows your loved ones to grieve, rather than stress out about planning your funeral.
+You are able to remove their need to guess at what you would have wanted.
+This is something you know your loved ones will appreciate.

 - Gives you full control of your funeral/cremation decisions.
 You determine what your wishes are and put them in writing to provide a guide for your family and the funeral home.
-Any special requests you have will be easily communicated with your loved ones after your passing so they know what your wishes were.
+Any special requests you have will be easily communicated with your loved ones after your passing.

 - Allows you to change or adjust the services you have selected at any time.
 You can change your mind and making those changes within your preplanning arrangement is simple and easy.